What is RevOps?

 Why is RevOps Important?

 Findings show that consistent revenue growth is a challenge for a majority of companies.
-Revenue Operations was created to follow a prospect along the full sales cycle- from marketing (engaging the prospect) to sales (closing deals), and then customer satisfaction (renewal and upsell).
-The traditional sales and marketing funnel is changing.
+Revenue Operations was created to follow a prospect along the full sales cycle- from marketing (engaging the prospect) to sales operations (sales ops closing deals), and then customer satisfaction (renewal and upsell).
+The traditional sales team and marketing funnel is changing.
 With RevOps, teams now share tools and data sources to promote growth.
-Data and insights from a customer’s purchasing journey is key to revenue growth.
+Data and insights from a customer’s purchasing journey is key to driving recurring revenue and customer success.

 What Are The Benefits of RevOps?

-Revenue Operations has numerous benefits for companies who implement all or some aspects of the framework.
+Revenue Operations team has numerous benefits for companies who implement all or some aspects of the framework.

 • A company will have shared operational objectives and priorities